 Example #2 – Cleaning the bathrooms is scheduled for Fridays.
 So if Wednesday comes around, and I notice a few spots around the sink, I may wipe it down – but I don’t stress about cleaning the whole bathroom right then, because I know it’s on the plan for Friday.
 It also means that weeks won’t go by without scrubbing the tub, until it takes a whole hour to really scrub off all the water residue.
 Instead, I take 5 minutes each Friday, and it never has a chance to build up.

-Be creative in your scheduling.
+Get creative in your scheduling.
 Think of as many tasks as possible that you can regulate to a certain time or day.
 It could be washing dishes, watering plants, ironing, wiping down appliances, dusting furniture (and electronics!), and anything else you might have a tendency to put off or forget about.

 I do realize that I’m probably home more than most people, since I don’t have a kids or a regular job.
 But while some might be limited in your time, others are seriously limited in energy.
 Personally, I get fatigued incredibly easily.
 So it’s imperative that I pace myself, and spread these things out.
 I know the idea of having a schedule when you spend most days at home sounds kind of unappealing at first.
 But trust me, it helps!
 It means you don’t end up trying to clean the whole house in one day (and then crash for the next 2 days).
 It means you don’t have to mentally debate when you should do something, because it’s already planned ahead of time.
-Just don’t over-book your schedule!
+Just don’t over-book yourself!

-So the next time things start to feel mundane, and repetitive, and very much I’ve done this all before – first, remember who you’re doing it for.
-And then, sit down and plan out a regular time to do it every day or every week.
+So the next time things start to feel mundane, and repetitive, and very much I’ve done this all before — first, remember who you’re doing it for.
+And then sit down and plan out a regular time to do it every day or every week.